 ‘Now my salvation is gone forth from thee.’

 Although like a poem in some ways, the ballad tells more of a story than a poem does.
-The ballad can complete a more full picture of what is going on.
-The narrative form of the ballad was not fully complete at this point of the ballad; and so, this example may appear to be more of a poem than seen in later ballads.
+The ballad can complete a full picture of what is going on.
+The narrative form of the ballad was not fully complete at this point of the ballad, so this example may appear to be more of a poem than seen in later ballads.

 Brothers and men that shall after us be,